jaredandrews/jaredandrewsdotcom_makingof/content/making-this-site/pelican_02_index.md

 ### Wrapping Up

-We now have a home page for the site and it looks pretty much exactly how I want it to on both mobile and desktop.
+I now have a home page that looks exactly how I want it.

-If you click a category you will notice that the same `index.html` template appears to get used to create category pages.
-Clicking on a tag will lead to an empty page.
-We will have to tackle that in the future!

 To view this site the way it looked once all the changes described in this article were made, [click here](/making-this-site-rendered/02).